sv222/cloud-engineer-interview-questions/README.md

 - **Amazon Lookout for Vision:** Find defects in images using computer vision.
 - **Amazon Lookout for Equipment:** Detect abnormal equipment behavior using machine learning.
 - **Amazon Lookout for Metrics:** Find anomalies in metrics using machine learning.
-- **Amazon Fraud Detector:** Machine learning for detecting fraud.
+- **Amazon Fraud Detector:** Machine learning for detecting fraud by analyzing a variety of data points, such as transaction history, customer demographics, and device information.
-- **Amazon Personalize:** Build real-time recommendations into applications.
+- **Amazon Personalize:**  A machine learning service that helps you create personalized experiences for your customers.
-- **Amazon Kendra:** Enterprise search service powered by machine learning.
+- **Amazon Kendra:** A cloud-based enterprise search service that uses machine learning to index and search all of your enterprise content.
 - **Amazon SageMaker Canvas:** Quickly build, train, and deploy machine learning models without writing code.
 - **AWS Panorama:** A machine learning service that helps you build and deploy computer vision applications at scale.